Sony Reader: Models and availability

 Ten models were produced.
 The PRS-500 (PRS standing for Portable Reader System) was made available in the United States in September 2006.
 On 1 November 2006, Readers went on display and for sale at Borders bookstores throughout the US.
 Borders had an exclusive contract for the Reader until the end of 2006.
 From April 2007, Sony Reader has been sold in the US by multiple merchants, including Fry's Electronics, Costco, Borders and Best Buy.
 The eBook Store from Sony is only available to US or Canadian residents or to customers who purchased a US-model reader with bundled eBook Store credit.

 On July 24, 2007, Sony announced that the PRS-505 Reader would be available in the UK with a launch date of September 3, 2008.
 Waterstone's is the official retail partner and the Reader is available at selected stores such as Argos, Sony Centres and Dixons; while a red edition is available exclusively from John Lewis.

 On October 2, 2008, the PRS-700, with touch screen and built-in lighting was announced.

 On August 5, 2009, Sony announced two new readers, the budget PRS-300 Pocket Edition and the more advanced PRS-600 Touch Edition.

 On August 25, 2009, Sony announced the Reader PRS-900 "Daily Edition."
 This features a 7" diagonal screen to compete with the Amazon Kindle DX.
 It was also the first to feature free 3G wireless through AT&T to access the Sony eBookstore without the need of a computer, and to increase the grayscale level, from 8 to 16.

 On September 1, 2010, Sony introduced the PRS-350 Pocket Edition, PRS-650 Touch Edition, PRS-950 "Daily Edition" as replacements for the PRS-300, PRS-600 and PRS-900, with both new models featuring 16-level grey scale touch screens.
 The launch of the new models also represented the introduction of the Sony Reader into the Australian and New Zealand markets for the first time.

 On August 31, 2011, Sony announced a new reader replacing all of their previous models, the PRS-T1, featuring a 6" screen.

 On August 16, 2012, Sony announced the PRS-T1 successor, the PRS-T2.

 On September 4, 2013, Sony announced the PRS-T2 successor, the PRS-T3.
 Unlike previous Sony reader models, the T3 is not sold in the US, and Sony has abandoned the North American market due to competition from Amazon, B&N and Kobo.

 On February 6, 2014, Sony announced that it was closing its North American, Europe, and Australia Reader Stores in late March, migrating all its customers to the Kobo Reader Store.

-On August 1, 2014, Sony announced that it would not release another ereader but would keep selling its remaining stock.
+On August 1, 2014, Sony announced that it would not release another e-reader but would keep selling its remaining stock.
 In late 2014, Sony released the Sony Digital Paper DPTS1 - which only views PDFs and has a stylus for making notes - aimed at professional business users.